jaedong98/uw_csep546/Assignment6/Report/prob1_neural_networks.md

 |50 |![weights_node0_of_2_in_1_layer_iter50](weights_node0_of_2_in_1_layer_iter50.jpg) | ![weights_node0_of_2_in_1_layer_iter50](weights_node0_of_2_in_1_layer_iter50.jpg) |
 |200 |![weights_node0_of_2_in_1_layer](weights_node0_of_2_in_1_layer.jpg) | ![weights_node1_of_2_in_1_layer](weights_node1_of_2_in_1_layer.jpg) |

-* Best Accuracy With 2 layers with 15 nodes
+* Best Accuracy With 2 layers with 15 nodes (during 200 iterations)

 * Statistics: